ravi-rajakumar/Zombie-Simulator/README.md

 - Base distance is 1m.
 - Two objects can't occupy the same space
 - Heading is noted in radians, clockwise from North

+## Glossary

+herding: tendency to gravitate to one's own kind
+queueing: used here to describe tendency to follow in same direction as those around you zombie brain-eating success rate: zombies' average likelihood to completely consume victims' brains, preventing them from coming back as a zombie